MArpogaus/ai-cli/ReadMe.md

 Ai-cli is built to support tensorflow with cuda.
 To use cuda, a cuda-enabled image is necessary.
 To create a cuda image, use the build command and specify the desired cuda version using the `-c` switch.
-Also, the build target should be extended with _-cuda_.
-See `ai-cli build` for a list of available targets.
-`ai-cli -c 11.2 build workspace-cuda`.
+`ai-cli -c 11.2 build`.

-For the cuda image to work, add the `-g` option when using any command.
+For the cuda image to work, add the `-g` option when using any command to actually include gpus that cuda can use.
-This makes the gpu available and switches the runtime to "nvidia".
+This makes the specified gpu(s) available and switches the runtime to "nvidia".
 Note that, the docker-nvidia-runtime needs to be set up correctly beforehand.

-For example `ai-cli -g 0 -i ai-cli/${USER}:workspace-cuda bash` opens a bash command line inside the container, exposing gpu "0".
-Note, that we now need to specify an image (which we already built above) as the default image does not have cuda support enabled.
+For example `ai-cli -g 0 -c 11.2 bash` opens a bash command line with inside the container, exposing gpu "0" with support for cuda 11.2.
+Note, that the images for cuda 11.2 need to be built beforhand as stated above.
 It can be verified that the gpu is used, using `nvidia-smi` inside the container.
 Note, that the cuda version shown by nvidia-smi does not necessarily represent the correct version because of differences between driver API and runtime API version.

-To make use of multiple distinct cuda versions at the same time, rename one container using `docker image tag ai-cli/${USER}:workspace-cuda MY_NEW_IMAGE_NAME` make use of the `ai-cli -i MY_NEW_IMAGE_NAME [command]` feature.
+Also, the command is not installed by default.

 #### CML Runner